 Is 1000 Watts Overkill?

-1000W is quite a lot of available power for any build.
+1000W is quite a lot of available power for any build, and it can be difficult to choose a wattage that matches the rest of your system.
 Taking a look at common Gaming PC configs over the past 5 years, it has been typical for systems to top out around the 500-600W range (a long way from this units 1000W limit!).
 But it is fast becoming clear change is afoot – performance of components is increasing at a rate of knots, and with that comes more power consumption.

 Whilst we don’t wish to dwell too much on rumours, if you look at the upcoming RTX 4000 series of GPUs, you can uncover some quite alarming discussions about potential TGPs (the amount of power a GPU needs to operate).
 Some rumours are referencing figures between 500W and 800W on the highest end GPUs, a staggering amount by all accounts.